eljefe303030/Melius/assets/docs/Downgrade to 1.16.242.md

 ## Downgrade Starfield to version 1.16.242

+Either use [Unofficial Starfield Downgrade Patcher](https://www.nexusmods.com/starfield/mods/16393?tab=description) to downgrade from 1.16.244 -> 1.16.242

+OR

 Follow the instructions below to manually downgrade.
 Note, you do not need to wait for each depot to download before starting the next one, you can download all deports simultaneously.